haevg-rz/CF-Stream-Uploader/README.md

 - The CF-Stream-Uploader displays your video-storage-capacity for an easy overview :part_alternation_mark:
 - The CF-Stream-Uploader saves your HTML-Codes on your pc :computer:
 - ...
-- More fearures are in progress :hourglass:
+- More fearures are in progress :hourglass: :building_construction:

 ### :airplane: Roadmap

 Here are our milestones:
 - [M1](https://github.com/haevg-rz/CF-Stream-Uploader/milestone/1) The user can upload a given video and gets generated HTML Code to embedded in websites. :heavy_check_mark:
-- [M2](https://github.com/haevg-rz/CF-Stream-Uploader/milestone/2) The user can apply video restrictions and the complete process is visualised.
+- [M2](https://github.com/haevg-rz/CF-Stream-Uploader/milestone/2) The user can apply video restrictions and the complete process is visualised :building_construction:
-- [M3](https://github.com/haevg-rz/CF-Stream-Uploader/milestone/3) The user can manage history and settings and can view remaining video runtime capacity.
+- [M3](https://github.com/haevg-rz/CF-Stream-Uploader/milestone/3) The user can manage history and settings and can view remaining video runtime capacity

 ### :1234: MockUp